A Super Affordable, Ultra-Budget 300 Dollar PC Build for Gamers in the US, Canada, Australia or UK

 Not generally recommended for first-time builders, but these days overclocking a CPU (or GPU) is quite straightforward to do so don't rule it out even if you're a fairly inexperienced gamer as you can get a little extra performance for very little effort (and no extra money).
 You could still use the stock cooler for that if you wanted and you're not pushing the chip too far, but it's recommended to get an even better aftermarket CPU cooler if you do end up overclocking.

-Again, the reason we can fit in a nicely sized 1TB HDD for this month's $300 setup is 'cause of the amazing value of AMD's Ryzen 3 2200G, which is the star of the show and sets you up with real flexibility to not skimp on any of your parts to build a truly kick-ass entry-level build.
-Of course, if you don't need a big 1TB drive, then by all means go for a smaller one to cut costs to either save your money or put that towards something else such as your peripherals.
+For the current best gaming PC build under $300 we haven't sacrificed on storage because it's quite affordable to get a nicely-sized 1TB hard drive, and also because of the stellar value of the Ryzen 2200G which frees up the rest of your 300 dollar budget for some decent components.
+Of course, if you don't need a big 1TB drive, then by all means go for a smaller one to cut costs to either save your money or put that towards something else such as your peripherals (or RAM).

 As for the specific HDD (Hard Disk Drive if you're a curious noob) - we've selected Western Digital which is the best in terms of overall reliability and speed for the money, although Seagate is a close second in our opinion so feel free to opt for them if you prefer.
-It should go without saying though that a Solid State Drive (SSD) doesn't represent enough value for money to be included in such a tight-budget build, but of course feel free to include one if you really want one as it'll slot into this parts-list without issues.
+It should go without saying though that a Solid State Drive (SSD) doesn't represent enough value for money to be included in such a tight-budget build, but of course feel free to include one if you really want to as it'll slot into this parts-list without issues.

 Last but certainly not least is the PSU (Power Supply Unit for the beginners: no judgin' as we've all been there!), which isn't something you should skimp too much on, even on a super-tight PC building budget of around $300.
 Avoid making the common rookie mistake of getting a cheap no-name PSU just 'cause it's at the lowest possible price with the logic that it's "just a power supply and so what does it matter".